parttimenerd/intellij-profiler-plugin/README.md

 <!-- Plugin description end -->

 ## Goals
-- run JFR with some settings for all main-like functions
+- run JFR with some settings on all run configurations
 - be the bridge between simpler tools (like the profiler integrated into IntelliJ Ultimate) and the more advanced tools (like JDK Mission Control)